 He was accredited (APR) by Public Relations Society of America (PRSA) in 1990.
 He has served on PRSA’s national Board of Ethics and Professional Standards (BEPS), its Governance Committee, and its Pittsburgh Board of Directors.

-He is a regular contributor to Muck Rack Daily, the national site that serves journalists and the communications field.
+He is a regular contributor to Muck Rack Daily, the national site that serves journalists and the communications field, along with other major publications and media sites.
 He was a regular columnist and contributor to PRSA’s national publication PR Strategies & Tactics.
 In addition, he has written for several business and trade publications on numerous communications topics.

 He has presented at professional and trade functions, including the American Bar Association’s Continuing Legal Education programs.
 Tim has also lectured at graduate and undergraduate programs at institutions including: Carnegie Mellon University, Duquesne University, University of Pittsburgh, Pennsylvania State University, Chatham University and at other colleges and universities.